kollenl/training-r-intro/2-Functions-and-Importing-Data/readme.md

 initially downloading an app).

-In the bottom right panel of RStudio, click on the "Packages" tab then click "Install Packages" in the tool bar packages.
+In the bottom right panel of RStudio, click on the "Packages" tab then click "Install Packages" in the tool bar.

 ![](img/rstudio_install_package.png)